Kensington Market Corner Cafe

-With pot legalization just weeks away, its inception marks somewhat of a watershed moment on a local scale.
-It's not legal for Jodie to sell pot products here yet, nor can patrons smoke weed here Amsterdam-style, but it's safe to say there are ongoing plans to do so in the future.
+It's not legal for them to sell cannabis products here, nor can patrons smoke weed here Amsterdam-style, but it's safe to say there are ongoing plans to do so in the future.

 The interior of the coffee shop has definitely seen a massive upgrade.
 Where jars of bulk food once reigned is now an open, airy space full of hemp fabrics, wood, and hanging plants from Organic Press next door.
 Hemp-themed artwork by local artist iamnattee is everywhere.

-From what I can see, Jodie's isn't the type of establishment dealing in active gentrification or erasure, and elements of the old spot still remain with notable improvements in accessibility and guest comfort.
+From what I can see, it isn't the type of establishment dealing in active gentrification or erasure, and elements of the old spot still remain with notable improvements in accessibility and guest comfort.

 Still remaining is Casa Coffee's trademark open windows facing out into the street.
 Also maintained is the seating area outside that runs along Baldwin, trading in Casa's old block seating for walnut wood countertops by Ashh Collective, stained with non-toxic proof hemp oil.

-As for Casa's affordable prices and their signature $1-for-a-small coffee, Jodie tries to match with $1.50 for a small drip coffee that's definitely bigger than Casa's old cups.
+As for Casa's affordable prices and their signature $1-for-a-small coffee, this cafe tries to match with $1.50 for a small drip coffee that's definitely bigger than Casa's old cups.
 There's also Stephen: a former barista from Casa who stuck around and seems pretty happy that he did.

-Upstairs, a completely renovated second floor reveals Jodie's true intentions: a sunny space replete with couches and a small stage where one day, patrons can smoke weed, drink coffee, and maybe watch some performances while feeling nice and lifted.
+Upstairs, a completely renovated second floor reveals the cafe's true intentions: a sunny space replete with couches and a small stage where one day, patrons can smoke weed, drink coffee, and maybe watch some performances while feeling nice and lifted.

-Partnering with local coffee favourite Sam James, Jodie's uses Cut Coffee beans to make everything from their $3.25 espressos to the $3.75 cappuccinos.
+Partnering with local coffee favourite Sam James, they uses Cut Coffee beans to make everything from their $3.25 espressos to the $3.75 cappuccinos.

 Drinks like iced coffee ($4) can come with the addition of super tasty hemp milk for an extra 5o cents.